 At Windsor High School and Sixth Form the Pastoral structure is based on vertical House teams led by a Head of House.
 Each House consists of two tutor groups from each year group.
 The Head of House leads half termly meetings with House tutors to share good pastoral practice.
 There are regular House assemblies led by the Head of House, which focus on raising aspirations and developing emotional, physical and mental well being.
 The Heads of House are a really strong team of committed colleagues ably supported by a number of other staff.

 Non teaching Pastoral Managers support the five Heads of House.
 They are all experienced in the many aspects of pastoral work and are a valued resource in support of the work of the Head of House.
-In addition to the Pastoral Managers we have an experienced member of the team who has a specific remit to support vulnerable students; we also have a School Counsellor who works with both students and their families offering support both on and off site.
+In addition to the Pastoral Managers we have experienced members of staff who have a specific remit to support vulnerable students.